An overpayment happens when you get more Housing Benefit or Council Tax Support than you're entitled to.

 We can recover:

-• By reducing your Housing Benefit until the overpayment is repaid.
-You'll need to pay extra rent to your landlord or to your rent account to make up the shortfall in your benefit.
+- By reducing your Housing Benefit until the overpayment is repaid.
+You'll need to pay extra rent to your landlord to make up the shortfall in your benefit.
 The weekly amount of the reduction is set by the government

-• If you no longer qualify for Housing Benefit, we'll send you an invoice and you can make an arrangement to repay it in instalments
+- By sending you an invoice if you no longer qualify for Housing Benefit.
+You can then make an arrangement to repay it in instalments

 If the overpayment is for Council Tax Support, we'll add the amount of the excess discount to your Council Tax account and send you a new bill.